RhysWhite/nexcision/README.md

 Overlapping regions are counted independently, but each matrix row is removed only once.

+## Workflow integration

+The optional JSON report can be checked programmatically before downstream analysis proceeds.
+Workflows can enforce analysis-specific criteria such as an expected removal count, absence of warnings, consistency of matrix-row totals, or agreement with recorded SHA-256 checksums.

+A result of zero removed rows is not inherently an error.
+The appropriate acceptance rule depends on the supplied mask and analysis.
+See [Workflow integration](docs/workflow-integration.md) for shell and Snakemake examples, including a report-gated downstream step.

 ## Dimension handling

 By default, NEXCISION automatically selects the appropriate NEXUS dimension to update: